ablomehh/arsenal/README.md

 ## Note

 Please use this project as a learning resource rather than simply copying and pasting the code.
 If you have questions or need guidance, feel free to reach out to me on Discord at "Glenacus"

+If you're having problems with **"rojo"**, install [rokit](https://github.com/rojo-rbx/rokit) and run **"rokit init"**, then **"rokit add rojo"**.
+This should resolve any issues you encounter.